-The Company had cash and cash equivalents of \$249,368 (March 31, 2019 - \$192,859).
-The increase in cash and cash equivalents during the twelve months ended March 31, 2020 was primarily due to cash received from the IPO, which was offset by the cash used in operating activities and exploration and evaluation expenditures.
+The Company had cash and cash equivalents of \$1,191,299 (March 31, 2020 - \$249,368).
+The increase in cash and cash equivalents during the twelve months ended March 31, 2021 was primarily due to cash received from the August 2020 and March 2021 non-brokered private placements, which was offset by the cash used in operating activities and exploration and evaluation expenditures.

-Cash and cash equivalents used in operating activities was \$134,125 for the twelve months ended March 31, 2020.
-Operating activities were affected by non-cash adjustment of share-based payment of \$64,002 and the change in non-cash working capital balances because of a decrease in accounts payable and accrued liabilities of \$58,198 and an increase in amounts receivable and other assets of \$20,411; which was partially offset by decrease of \$38,825 in prepaid expenditure, for which cash was previously paid but the related expenses were only realized in the period.
+Cash and cash equivalents used in operating activities was \$125,060 for the twelve months ended March 31, 2021.
+Operating activities were affected by the change in non-cash working capital balances because of a decrease in accounts payable and accrued liabilities of \$33,220 and an increase of \$19,913 in prepaid expenditures.

-Cash used for investing activities was \$24,250 for the twelve months ended March 31, 2020, because of exploration and evaluation expenditures at its Mulloy Project.
+Cash used for investing activities was \$12,027 for the twelve months ended March 31, 2021, because of exploration and evaluation expenditures at its Mulloy Project.